How to Create a Knowledge Map: Comprehensive Guide to the Knowledge Mapping Process

 How to Gather and Integrate Information Using AI Assistance?

 Once the core topic is defined, the next step is to gather relevant information.
-Utilizing AI tools can significantly enhance this process by automating data collection and integration.
+AI tools for knowledge mapping can significantly enhance this process by automating data collection and integration.
 AI can help identify key sources, extract relevant data, and organize it into a coherent structure.
 This integration of information ensures that the knowledge map is comprehensive and up-to-date.

 How to Structure and Visualize Your Knowledge on an Infinite Canvas?